Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Methodology

 \subsection{Data Curation}

 The training dataset is derived from the CTRATE dataset\cite{hamamci2024developing}, a public collection of chest CT volumes with paired acquisition parameters, demographics, and diagnostic reports, making it well-suited for multimodal learning.
-From the CTRATE training split, we randomly select 1,000 patient cases to construct our training dataset.
-To reduce computational cost and memory usage during model training, each 3D volume is decomposed into multiple 2D axial slices for LACT reconstruction.
-Since each slice should retain clinically relevant information, we associate metadata from 3D report to 2D domain as follows: each group of 20 contiguous axial slices is first processed by CTCLIP\cite{hamamci2024developing}, a pretrained clinical-language model for CTRATE, to predict group-level diagnostic labels.
-These labels, along with the original radiology reports, are then assigned to all slices within the group.
-Additional metadata, including patient age, sex, and slice position within the 3D volume, are also assigned to each slice.

-Inspired by recent success in metadata-guided image reconstruction for MRI\cite{chung2025contextmri} and CT\cite{ma2023prompted}, which demonstrate the importance of acquisition parameters in learning-based recovery from sparse measurements, we incorporate acquisition parameters as part of metadata.
-In total, the training dataset comprises 46,250 full-angle 2D CT images.
-Each image is forward-projected using CTLIB\cite{xia2021magic} to generate fan-beam sinograms, which are subsequently angularly truncated under six acquisition ranges: $60{\degree}$, 90${\degree}$, 120${\degree}$, 150${\degree}$, 180${\degree}$, and 360${\degree}$.
-This procedure yields 277,500 2D instances, each consisting of an original image, a corresponding sinogram, and structured metadata.
-Each image includes 512$\times$512 pixels, and the full-view sinograms have 900 detector bins and 1,000 angles.
+From the CTRATE training split, we randomly select 1,000 patient cases. {To reduce computational cost while preserving short-range through-plane context, we adopt a slab-based 2.5D representation by extracting overlapping slabs of nine contiguous axial slices with stride 1 from each 3D volume.
+Each training instance consists of a nine-slice full-angle CT slab and its corresponding limited-angle measurements.
+The reconstruction target is defined as the central three slices of the slab.}